ECO 120 Principles of Microeconomics (4 hours)

 ECO 495 Internship in Economics (1-12 hours)

 Specifically, an Economics internship is designed to provide a formalized experiential learning opportunity to qualified students.
 The internship requires the student to obtain a faculty supervisor in the relevant field of study, submit a learning agreement which includes 3-4 learning objectives, work 30 hours for every hour of academic credit, keep a reflective journal of the internship experience, have regularly scheduled meetings with the faculty supervisor, submit a professional resume, write a research paper dealing with some aspect of the internship (length of paper dependent on number of academic credits), and deliver a presentation of the internship experience at the end of the semester.
 Graded on a Satisfactory/Unsatisfactory basis.
-Prerequisites: Permission of the faculty supervisor, qualification for the internship program, permission of an internship site supervisor and acceptance of learning agreement proposal by the faculty advisor and division chair.
+Prerequisites: See Internship Requirements block below.